gabriel-pinheiro/elba-balancer/README.md

 # Elba - Load balancer with retries
 Elba is a highly customizable HTTP load balancer with many retry options and exported metrics.
 It's ideal for integrations that aren't very stable or integrations behind VPNs or networks that aren't stable.
+It'll give you insights on whats happening in your integrations via its advanced metrics.

 ## Installation
 ### Linux